DylanPDao/c0323-code-solutions/es6-promises/es6-promises-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are the three states a Promise can be in?
+  pending: initial state, neither fulfilled nor rejected.
+  fulfilled: meaning that the operation was completed successfully.
+  rejected: meaning that the operation failed.

-- How do you handle the fulfillment of a Promise?
+- How do you handle the fulfillment of a Promise? promise.then(onfulfilled, onrejected)

-- How do you handle the rejection of a Promise?
+- How do you handle the rejection of a Promise? promise.catch(onrejected)

 ## Notes